Recommended Tools For Stained Glass Making

 My tried and trusted stained glass tools have followed me around for years.
 We share a history like old friends.

-I thought it could be useful to share a few of my favourite tools and – more importantly – why I use them.
+I thought it could be useful to share a few of my favourite recommended tools and – more importantly – why I use them.
 Just in case you’re missing some and aren’t sure which to choose.

 I will say that when I started I had a handful of ancient borrowed stained glass tools.
-Only once stained glass got into my bones and become an addiction did I start to invest in better equipment.
+Only when stained glass got into my bones and become an addiction did I start to invest in better equipment.
 And even then it was a slow process – I didn’t start with the very best tools but got there eventually through trial and error and as my business took off.

 I’ve chosen a selection of my most important everyday stained glass tools and some quirky ones that you may not have thought about or heard of.